Lyton505/Lyton505/README.md

 - 👨🏽‍🎓 I'm a Computer Science student
 - 🔭 Working on various projects; some are pinned in this repository
-- 🌱 I’m currently learning React, Python and Java
+- 🌱 I’m currently doing UI/UX work with Develop for Good
 <!-- - 📫 Let's chat: [LinkedIn](https://www.linkedin.com/in/lytonmhlanga/) -->